What has Happened with the EU Whistleblowing Directive and What is Coming

-The protective scope of the directive has purposely been cast particularly wide, such that it offers protection to any and all whistleblowers who have acquired information on violations of EU law in what is termed a ‘work-based relationship’.
+The protective scope of the EU Whistleblowing Directive has purposely been cast particularly wide, such that it offers protection to any and all whistleblowers who have acquired information on violations of EU law in what is termed a ‘work-based relationship’.
 This includes:

 - Current & Former Employees (Full- and part-time)

 - Individuals who play a key role in the org but are not worker, such as contractors, freelancers, suppliers, vendors and shareholders

 - Trainees and interns (paid or unpaid)

 Additionally, the EU Whistleblowing Directive protects facilitators; third persons connected to the reporter, such as colleagues or relatives.

 A Hotline Solution Which Meets Requirements Now—and Grows Alongside Your Needs in the Future